 7. Hang it up!

 Don’t have a ton of space to stack boxes and bins?
-Consider hanging some of your holiday decor to keep it out of the way using hanging organizers.
+Consider hanging some of your holiday decors to keep it out of the way using hanging organizers.
 Clothes hangers can be a great way to display ribbons and short garlands.
 Got lots of wreaths?
 Hang them up in a spare closet.
-There are also lots of clever hanging storage solutions that create storage space on the back of closet doors.
+Many clever hanging storage solutions also create storage space on the back of closet doors.

 There you have it!
 7 tips for holiday organizing bliss.
 How do you store your holiday decorations?
 Leave a comment and let us know!

 Struggling to get motivated?
 Sign up to get our FREE guide, The 30-Minute Organizing Secret, and discover easy ways to overcome the chaos of clutter – even with kids at home!

 More Holiday Organizing Tips & Ideas